mjordan/islandora_workbench_docs/docs/fields.md

 ![Hierarchical_vocabulary](images/hierarchical_vocab.png)

 you can use the terms IDs, labels, or term URIs for "Automobiles", "Sports cars", or "Land Rover" in your CSV.
+The term (or ID or URI) is all you need; the parent term is not required.

 If you add `allow_adding_terms: true` to your configuration file for `create` and `update` tasks, Workbench will create the new term the first time it is used in the CSV file following these rultes: